bengland2/rados_object_perf/README.md

 is your traditional ceph configuration file that mainly points it to where the monitors are.
 The default is /etc/ceph/ceph.conf but feel free to change this.

-  poolnm=targetpool

-is the Ceph storage pool that you want to use, in this example "targetpool"

   client_list=/root/osds.list

 is a list of hostnames or IP addresses in a text file, one per line.
 The workload threads will be launched on these hosts round-robin.